telus/tds-community/.github/ISSUE_TEMPLATE/defect_template.md

   When opening issues, be sure NOT to include any private or personal information such as secrets, passwords, or any source code that involves data retrieval.

+  Also, do not include links to sites on staging.
 -->

 ## Description